 Child helplines play a crucial role in the national and regional child protection system.
 Child helplines are a key mechanism to protect children from violence, and to provide accessible mental health and psychosocial support services, referrals, guidance and accurate information.
 Child helplines are an essential service during a crisis, as the remote and flexible nature of their services enable them to operate when other services cannot.
 They have strong and diverse referral networks and resource directories and, if effectively resourced, they can also quickly scale up their operations.
 Child helplines can also, if properly resourced, provide services in multiple languages, either through increased human resources, or through use of different technologies and re-routing of contacts.
 This is highly relevant in a refugee crisis.

-Child Helpline International’s strategy, in partnership with the UNICEF European and Central Asian Regional Office, is to focus on the needs of our member in Ukraine and the needs from our members in the surrounding countries (Bulgaria, Poland, Hungary, Slovakia and Moldova).
-Using this incredible resource of the harmonised 116 111 number, we strive to provide support to children and young people, especially girls and young women, as well as create opportunities for advocacy around the harmonised 116 111 number at the European level.
-By increasing awareness of child helpline services, we hope to increase the number of calls from children and young people affected by the war in Ukraine.
+Child Helpline International’s strategy, in partnership with the UNICEF European and Central Asian Regional Office, is to focus on the needs of our member in Ukraine and the needs of child helplines in the surrounding countries (Bulgaria, Poland, Hungary, Slovakia and Moldova), many of whom are using the incredible resource of the harmonised 116 111 number.
+By increasing awareness of these child helplines, we hope to increase access to their services for the children and young people affected by the war in Ukraine.
 We also aim to strengthen and sustain the capacity of child helplines to provide excellent services to children and young people in need of care and protection.
-We want to ensure that children’s voices are heard and that their voices are amplified.
+Finally, we want to ensure that children’s voices are heard and that their voices are amplified.